Defaultplayer001/Deus-Ex-Universe-Community-Update-/Deus Ex - PC/CommunityUpdateFileArchiveDXPC/Deus Ex Setup Creation/Setup EXE's/ReadMe.txt

 Edit: The 1112fm version seems to select all options by default, limiting you ability to create options.

+Edit2: However, the 1014f version does not seem to have this limitation!

 All shortcut EXE's seem to be the same, kept for convienance.

 Can be used to create new setup files by modifying the manifest.ini